 These discussions informed the renewed vision and identified opportunities for advancing the Reconciliation Action Plan through waterfront revitalization and restoration projects.

 Input heard from Indigenous community engagement continues to inform the planning, design and implementation of various interconnected waterfront projects.
-Projects include those in the Port Lands, such as Villiers Island precinct plan updates and Port Lands Indigenous Place Naming, the Western Beaches Public Realm Plan, and other projects in partnership with Waterfront Toronto (Quayside), TRCA (Scarborough Bluffs West Revitalization Study) and CreateTO (McCleary Precinct Plan).
+Projects include those in the Port Lands, such as the Akinomaagewin Port Lands Indigenous Place Naming Initiative and Biidaasige Park ecological design, art and interpretive features, as well as the Western Beaches Public Realm Plan, and other projects in partnership with Waterfront Toronto (Ookwemin Minising and Quayside public realm design), TRCA (Scarborough Bluffs West Revitalization Study) and CreateTO (McCleary Precinct).

 More information on engagement opportunities can be found through the: